 All the drawings and printed reproductions will be compiled as such and catalogued systematically based on the ancient artefacts depicted in them.
 The information about ancient monuments and their documentation in images and texts in the early modern period is fed into an – internally and externally – highly integrated online database.
 With its pivotal broadening of the material basis for research on ancient artefacts in the early modern period, the project contributes to differentiating the concepts of antiquity, arts, and aesthetics in the modern period, and thus opens up new research perspectives.
 It sheds light in particular on the transformation of knowledge of antiquity in the modern era and provides a new basis for a decisive, shared formative stage for the later disciplines of archaeology and art history.

-The Academy research project "Antiquitatum Thesaurus: Antiquities in European Visual Sources from the Seventeenth and Eighteenth Centuries" is part of the Academies Programme, a research funding programme co-financed by the German federal government and individual federal states.
+The Academy research project "Antiquitatum Thesaurus: Antiquities in European Visual Sources from the Seventeenth and Eighteenth Centuries" is part of the Research Centre for Primary Sources of the Ancient World at the Berlin-Brandenburg Academy of Sciences and Humanities.
+The project is part of the Academies Programme, a research funding programme co-financed by the German federal government and individual federal states.
 Coordinated by the Union of the German Academies of Sciences and Humanities, the Programme intends to retrieve and explore our cultural heritage, to make it accessible and highlight its relevance to the present, as well as to preserve it for the future.